gabswb/radix-sort/README.md

 generator should be for exemple MinGW Makefiles or Ninja ...

-then run the project with the list of number as parameter :
+then run the project with the list of number as arguments :
  - rn40-project 431 e46 24b3 7 31